Categories

 Harris Z series FM transmitter module new MOSFETs waiting to be soldered

-The new MOSFETS are very sensitive to static discharge, so I always use a static drain wrist band when handling.
-I place both MOSFETs on to the circuit board.
+The new MOSFETS are very sensitive to static discharge, so I always use a static drain wristband when handling them.
+I place both MOSFETs onto the circuit board.
 I then solder them on using as little heat as possible from the soldering iron.
 Again, the MOSFETs are sensitive to heat and one can easily be destroyed if it gets too hot.

 Harris Z FM series PA module repaired